Computer and Internet Use Policies

 Supervision of a child’s access to the Internet is ultimately the responsibility of the parent or guardian.
 Parents or guardians who do not want their minor children to have access to the Internet may request that their child be blocked from Internet access on Library computers.

-Children 12 years of age and under must pass and Internet Safety Quiz using computers in the adult computer lab.
+Children 12 years of age and under must pass an Internet Safety Quiz before using computers in the adult computer lab.

 Patrons who encounter web sites which they believe should be blocked but which are not, or who are prevented from accessing web sites which they believe should not be blocked may submit a suggested change.
 This should be given in writing to the Library Director in charge and include the URL of the site in question and whether the request is to block or unblock it.
 Staff shall examine the site and determine whether it should be blocked or unblocked.
 If the technology protection measure being used is a regional service, the information and recommendation shall be forwarded to the appropriate regional staff.